Belconnen: Retail and commercial development

 Within the Belconnen Town Centre is a number of Australian Government department head offices including the Department of Immigration and Border Protection, the Australian Bureau of Statistics, the Australian Broadcasting Authority and the Australian Communications and Media Authority.
 The Australian Taxation Office had offices located in the Belconnen Town Centre in the Cameron Offices.

-The Calvary Hospital is a privately operated public hospital, located in the suburb of Bruce.
+A public hospital, North Canberra Hospital, (previously Calvary Hospital, which was a private-operated public hospital) is located in the suburb of Bruce.
 Also in the suburb of Bruce are a number of sporting and education facilities including the University of Canberra (UC), the Canberra Institute of Technology (or CIT), the Australian Institute of Sport (AIS), and Canberra Stadium.